jakobhviid/BigDataCourseExercises/lectures/04/exercises.md

 Before you start the exercises there are a few things you need to know to make it easier to work with the virtual machines and the Kubernetes cluster running on them.

+Please note that you will be working on the same Kubernetes cluster as the rest of your group.
+We suggest that you use different namespaces while you work on the tasks, or just solve the exercises together.
+You should not be installing the Stackable operators multiple times, just install them once in the `stackable` namespace.

 ### Connect to virtual machines

 Follow this [guide](https://www.youtube.com/watch?v=iKM6P7nRzqI) and verify that you can connect to your virtual machines using ssh.
 For example, to connect to `bds-g01-n0` (group 1 node 0) you would use the following command: `ssh bds-g01-n0`.